hoytech/negentropy/README.md

     log(1e6)/log(2) = 19.9316

-Negentropy uses a similar principle.
+Range-based reconcilliation uses a similar principle.
 Each communication divides items into their own buckets and compares the fingerprints of the buckets.
 If we always split into 2 buckets, and there was exactly 1 difference, we would cut the search-space in half on each operation.

 For effective performance, negentropy requires minimising the number of "round-trips" between the two sides.
 A sync that takes 20 back-and-forth communications to determine a single difference would take unacceptably long.
 Fortunately we can expend a small amount of extra bandwidth by splitting our ranges into more than 2 ranges.
 This has the effect of increasing the base of the logarithm.
 For example, if we split it into 16 pieces instead: